 BPMN Pool and Lanes

-A Pool represents a Participant in a business collaboration.
-In a BPMN diagram, a Participant can be a specific Partner Entity like a company, or a Partner Role such as a buyer, seller, or manufacturer.
+A BPMN Pool represents a Participant in a business collaboration.
+In a BPMN diagram, a Participant can be a specific Partner Entity like a company or a Partner Role such as a buyer, seller, or manufacturer.

-A Pool has two basic representations – “white-box” and “black-box”.
-White-box representation shows the internal details of the Pool, whereas a black-box representation hides any processes.
+A Pool has two basic representations: “white-box” and “black-box”.
+A white-box representation shows the internal details of the Pool, whereas a black-box representation hides any processes.

-Black-box representation is best used when the Pool doesn’t reference a process but only an external process participant.
-Therefore, black-box pools are commonly named according to the process participant they represent, whereas white-box pools are commonly named according to the contained process.
+Black-box representations are best used when the Pool doesn’t reference a process but only an external process participant.
+Therefore, black-box pools are commonly named according to the process participant they represent, while white-box pools are commonly named according to the contained process.

-A Lane is a sub-partition within a Pool and extends the entire length of the Pool, either or horizontally or vertically.
+A BPMN Lane is a sub-partition within a Pool and extends the entire length of the Pool, either horizontally or vertically.

 In addition, Lanes can be nested or defined in a matrix.
 For example, in a Pool, there could be an outer set of Lanes for company departments and then an inner set of Lanes for roles within a department.

-Although BPMN specification explicitly describes the possibility of “matrix” Lanes, they are rarely used as well uncommon in BPMN modelling tools.
-Nevertheless the matrix structure of Lanes might provide optimal organization of process activities.
+Although BPMN specification explicitly describes the possibility of “matrix” Lanes, they are rarely used.
+Nevertheless, the matrix structure of Lanes can enable optimal organization of process activities.

 At a glance, both swimlane elements look very similar.
 However, they have completely different meanings.
 A Pool represents a participant in a business collaboration and may act as a container for a single process, whereas a Lane represents an “activity-classifying mechanism”.